Perfume Sachets from the new Martha ShowTuesday, November 29, 2005

 Gather the corners, and tie tightly with twine or ribbon.

-Here are the five sachets I made (I used Bobbi Brown Beach, Jil Sander #4, Fresh Wisteria, Fracas de Robert Piguet, and Ciara - which was my Nanny's favorite perfume and is sentimental to me):
+I made five sachets: Bobbi Brown Beach, Jil Sander #4, Fresh Wisteria, Fracas de Robert Piguet, and Ciara - which was my Nanny's favorite perfume and is sentimental to me

 The little sachets turned out great!
 BTW, when Martha made them on her show (her instructions are here), she sewed pieces of fabric together to make square sachets - I decided to make my sachets this way so that no sewing was involved and months later from now when they are losing their scent, I can simply untie them, give the rice a spray or two, and tie back up.
 Nice!